- This event has passed.

 Registration & late entries from 6am – 7:30am.
 Please arrive with plenty of time to process your registration!

-The venue for this event is the scenic picnic site at the Blythedale Coastal Resort, set in the shade of the Waterberry trees.
+The venue for this event is the scenic picnic site at the Blythedale Coastal Estate, set in the shade of the Waterberry trees.
 With the beach just over the dunes, this is a perfect setting for a day out.

 The KZNTR KidZone will be available for children 2yrs+, so parents can get out on the trails!
 Experienced childminders and stimulating, fun games!